 Why does my toddler refuse to eat?

-It’s very possible that your toddler won’t eat because he simply isn’t as hungry as he was when he was a baby.
+It’s very possible that your toddler’s not eating because he simply isn’t as hungry as he was when he was a baby.
 Toddlers grow less rapidly than babies and may be less hungry and need less food than you expect.
 If you give them a larger portion size than they need, they may eat some and leave the rest—and it may visually look like they haven’t eaten anything even though they did.

 And toddlers don’t always have the words to be able to effectively communicate that they aren’t hungry, so they may just refuse to eat.
 This may look like playing with food, throwing food, or flat out refusing to have anything to do with food.

 A normal toddler meal may be two bites of a food.
 Or it may be a whole plate.
 A normal toddler may like something immensely one week and not at all the following week.
-This is to be expected.
+This is to be expected and is 100% normal.

 Or, it’s entirely possible that once they have it in their head that they don’t want something, they won’t eat it.
 Sometimes not wanting dinner is about power.
 Toddlers are in the developmental stage where it’s normal for them to test boundaries.
 They are learning what they can and cannot do, and effects their actions have.